stitchdata/docs/_data-structure/table-schemas/google-bigquery-nested-data-structures.md

   }
   ```

-  In this guide, we'll how this data will be loaded into Google BigQuery, including:
+  In this guide, we'll cover how this data will be loaded into Google BigQuery, including:

   {% for section in page.sections %}
   - [{{ section.summary }}](#{{ section.anchor }})